What has the most power over you?

 Have you ever needed to quickly get someone’s full attention?

-Have you ever needed to peak your client’s interest?
+Have you ever needed to pique your client’s interest?

 If you don’t live under a rock, you probably nodded your head to one or more of those questions.